villano-lab/nrCascadeSim/paper/paper.md

 # State of the Field

-While there are tools, such as the GEANT4 [@Geant4] framework, that allow users to simulate neutron capture, existing tools are not built specifically for neutron capture-based nuclear recoils as `nrCascadeSim` is and therefore use some underlying assumptions that `nrCascadeSim` does not.
+While there are tools, such as the open-source GEANT4 [@Geant4] framework, that allow users to simulate neutron capture, existing tools are not built specifically for neutron capture-based nuclear recoils as `nrCascadeSim` is and therefore use some underlying assumptions that `nrCascadeSim` does not.
 The main approximation often used in GEANT4 that we avoid in `nrCascadeSim` is that all